Pension Claims FAQs

-You can cancel your claim with DRSP at any point although a fee may be payable under Section 8 of our Terms of Business if this is done outside of your 14 day cooling off period which runs from the point your signed Terms of Business are received.
+You can cancel your claim with DRSP at any point, without a cancellation fee being applied.
+If you receive an offer within 10 working days of cancellation the full fee will become due.
+Please see our Terms of Business.
 Should you wish to cancel, your cancellation does not need to be in writing but a cancellation form is located here should you wish to do so.

 What if the advisor is no longer trading?